 If you’ve heard about Latin-American literature, you’ll definitely have heard this title before: it’s a classic and the book that established the genre of magical realism.
 This book tells a family story and shows all its madness.
 After reading it, you’re left with an impression that our busy-ness is an illusion, that we have a small perspective on things, because after the 100 years have passed, you understand that nothing in the family has changed — and because everything is so insignificant, you’re left with the impression that you can relax and enjoy rather than worry.

-Ely schedules all our content, does the editing of articles alongside Jaimee, and gets in touch with artists and creators for us to interview.
-She takes part in the general brainstorming for the future of SU&Y and reminds Anastasia not to go to bed at 2.30am every night.
-Ely lives in New York City.
+Ely schedules all our content, does the editing of articles alongside Jaimee & Sarah, and gets in touch with artists and creators for us to interview.
+She takes part in the general brainstorming for the future of SU&Y and reminds Anastasia not to go to bed at 2.30 am every night.
+Ely has recently moved to Shanghai.

 The Turk Who Loved Apples by Matt Gross